 DELETE FROM wp_comments WHERE comment_approved = 'spam';

-You might want to get rid of old tags, especially when they are not in use anymore.
-Tags are accumulated over time and the easiest way to delete them is to run the following SQL query.
-This query deletes all the tags, which are not in use by any post.
+You might want to eliminate old tags, especially unused ones.
+Tags are accumulated over time, and the easiest way to delete them is to run the following SQL query.
+This query deletes all the tags which are not in use by any post.